geisonbiazus/blog/posts/algorithms-and-data-structures-series-big-o-notation.md

 The result of the log function is not always exact.
 For example `Log 7` is `2.80`.
 A list with 7 elements still does 3 operations, but we still classify the algorithm as `O(log n)` because the number of operations grows accordingly to the input in a logarithmic proportion.

-#### O(n log n) - Log linear
+#### O(n log n) - Log-linear

 The `O(n log n)` complexity happens when we have `log n` interactions, but for every interaction, we traverse the whole list with an additional `n` complexity.
 This is the complexity of the sorting algorithms Merge Sort, Quick Sort, and Heap Sort.
 I'll bring some examples of algorithms with this complexity in a future post when I write about sorting algorithms.

 #### O(2^n), O(n!), and beyond

 There are complexities worse than `O(n^2)` like `O(2^n)` and `O(n!)`.
 We won't get into details on those here.
-If you're interested in knowing more about these complexities, as well as seeing some examples, you can check the article [8 time complexities that every programmer should know](https://adrianmejia.com/most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course/) from Adrian Mejia.
+If you're interested in knowing more about these complexities, as well as seeing some examples, you can check the article [8 time complexities that every programmer should know](https://adrianmejia.com/most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course/) by Adrian Mejia.

 In summary, except in cases where the input is known to be small we should try not to exceed the `O(n)` complexity, with some exceptions of `O(n log n)`.
 Many times we can decrease time complexity by increasing space complexity using techniques like Divide and Conquer and Dynamic Programming, and if we have the memory to spare, they are worth the trade-off.